-Of all the biggest British drum legends we've been profiling, Ginger Baker would probably be the most reluctant to be talked about as a pioneer of any sort of rock drumming.
+Of all the biggest British drum legends we've profiled, Ginger Baker would probably be the most reluctant to be talked about as a pioneer of any sort of rock drumming.

 “The heavy metal thing,” Baker told Rhythm in 2012, “giving birth to that, we should have aborted it.
 We should have aborted that kid.
 I hate heavy metal.”